 “Then Sir Bedivere cried: Ah my lord Arthur, what shall become of me, now ye go from me and leave me here alone among mine enemies?
 Comfort thyself, said the king, and do as well as thou mayst, for in me is no trust for to trust in; for I will into the vale of Avilion to heal me of my grievous wound: and if thou hear never more of me, pray for my soul.” – Sir Thomas Malory, Le Morte d’Arthur

 Not too long ago, I volunteered to serve in a 9-day long School of Christian Leadership.
 Desiring a break from being a facilitator, I subtly hinted to the organizers that I wanted to help out in logistics instead.
 Just turn my brain off, do some manual labour, and reconnect with Jesus, you know?
-My plan worked a little too well, and I found myself in charge of logistics, because Jesus has a strange sense of humour.
+My plan worked a little too well, and I found myself in charge of logistics, because Our Lord has a strange sense of humour.
 But regardless, it turned out to be an extremely fruitful experience for me.

-Running things behind the scenes, I was privileged to be able to view the participants from a distance, as opposed to being in the thick of things as a facilitator or a participants.
+Running things behind the scenes, I was privileged to be able to view the participants from a distance, as opposed to being in the thick of things as a facilitator or a participant.
 I saw my friends grow in their love for Jesus, the deepening of their faith and their desire to respond to His call in their lives.
 And being removed from the situation, supporting them through work and prayer, I was prompted to examine my own life and ask: how much of what I did as a Christian leader was truly for God’s glory, and how much was for my own?
-It was a difficult question to face, but through time spent in Eucharistic Adoration, God led me to examine my life through a story, specifically that of my boyhood hero: Arthur, the Once and Future King.
+It was a difficult question to face, but through time spent in Eucharistic Adoration, God led me to examine my life through a story, specifically the tale of my boyhood hero: Arthur, the Once and Future King.

 Why did this story appeal to me so much as a lad?
-As the eldest son and the eldest child in my family, I often had to figure things out for myself, and not always well.
+As the eldest son and the eldest child in my family, I often had to figure things out for myself, and I did not always rise to the task.
 My older male cousins took pleasure in keeping me clueless and out of the loop, just as Arthur had been at the mercy of his step-brother, Kay.
 So I knew what a lonely, well-meaning little boy would do if he suddenly found out he was a king.
 He’d try to create a world where everyone would be welcome, where no one would be lonely, because then he wouldn’t be lonely.
 And he probably had just the right mix of compassion and arrogance to believe that he could pull it off as well.

 And he came so close, didn’t he?
-I loved reading about how he gathered heroes like Lancelot into the Knights of the Round Table, tried his best to defend the defenceless, and loved his Queen Guinevere with all his heart.
+I loved reading about how he gathered heroes like Lancelot into the Knights of the Round Table, tried his best to defend the defenseless, and loved his Queen Guinevere with all his heart.
 Good ideals and noble dreams…

 But of course, however noble they may be, our dreams are often not God’s dreams, and it always moved me how the boy who wanted to heal the world ended his life a broken man – broken heart, broken dreams, broken everything.
 C.S.
 Lewis identifies the central theme of Malory’s text as Repentance, a turning again to the Lord.
 Arthur’s kingdom was built on the strength of men, and as such, failed by their weaknesses.
 It is only when we dream God’s dream that we ask for God’s strength.